Join the Henri SELMER Paris workshops

 Training is an essential tool for the development of everyone's skills.
 During the annual appraisal, managers and employees discuss the development system to be implemented.
 The development plan meets both the professional aspirations of each person and the business challenges of the company.

 We pursue a fair and motivating remuneration policy based on the recognition of know-how, individual and collective performance.

 Achieving professional equality between women and men

 Henri SELMER Paris is committed to achieving professional equality between the women and men in its teams.
-The index, calculated and published for the first time in application of the law of September 2018, stands at 84 out of 100.
+The professional equality index calculated at 31 December 2020 is 84 out of 100.
 Gender diversity remains at the heart of our employee development initiatives.

 Building committed and passionate teams

 We are committed to developing a management style that encourages authentic and close relationships, humility and a taste for success in a team, imbued with benevolence and high standards.
 A management style that gives meaning to each individual, and promotes the quality of life at work by creating the conditions for the well-being and development of teams.
 A management style that places personal fulfilment at the service of collective progress, where each individual puts commitment, passion and seriousness into what he or she does, with humility.
 To achieve this, we rely on 3 strong levers: support for managers, training and participative approaches.

 We wish to encourage staff expression by developing a close dialogue between managers and employees, and with our social partners.

 |Do not hesitate to visit the following pages if you want to know more about our mission, our production workshops or job offers.|